Saiko0324/nottakoweb/Info.md

 Just copy the entire thing into your own overleaf project and put in your own information, best of luck job seeking!

 ### <font color="orange">Other Interests</font>
 Some stuff I hadn't worked with or done professionally (yet), but like poking at anyway.
 Had my fair share of courses in AI/ML, web security, and encryption, mostly because ignoring them feels impossible.
-Software design’s on the list as well so I can fake knowing what’s going on.
+Software design's on the list as well so I can fake knowing what's going on.
 Probably don't have enough passion to start my own projects around any of these (but if it's a game though?), just drifting through ideas until something sticks or I lose interest.

 ## Contact
-Currently open to job offers or project work, assuming it doesn’t make me miserable.
+Currently open to job offers or project work, assuming it doesn't make me miserable.
 Feel free to contact me through mail at: dicksontio02@gmail.com

 Commisions almost always open for the website artist, so send her an Instagram DM [here](https://www.instagram.com/peng_jyun/).